Are you Drowning in Debt? Here’s How to Save Yourself

 If you’re in immediate crisis, seek help

 Forget your pride, it’s time to ask for help.
-Reach out to your friends and family members for help.
+Reach out to your friends and family members.
 Set up a GoFundMe.

 Seek out local food pantries, church programs or other resources.